carl-qi/NetworkTimetravel/README.md

 Cisco EnHacks 2nd Place Winner -- Network Healer.

-This is a submodule in the project that helps analyze, adjust, and predicgt the network according to user intent for proactive actions & uninterrupted operations.
+This is a submodule in the project that helps analyze, adjust, and predict the network according to user intent for proactive actions & uninterrupted operations.

 ### Project Description